Presence Saints Mary and Elizabeth Medical Center Presence Saint Mary Campus

 - Suicidal or homicidal feelings

-Review this list with your doctor.
-Ask whether there are other symptoms you should add to this list based on existing medical conditions.
-If you don't have a doctor, call our free physician referral service at 877-RES-INFO (877-737-4636).
+Also, review this list with your doctor and ask whether there are other symptoms you should add to this list based on your health and any medical conditions you may have.

 Need to find a doctor?